 Here we focus not on how the two datasets should ideally be used; instead, in recognizing that each provides value for many aspects of conservation research, we highlight hidden assumptions and sources of error within each dataset, and explore the implications of choosing one over the other.

 Uncertainties inherent in method and intent inevitably drive differences in the range predictions made by each dataset: extent of occurrence range data such as IUCN range maps will inevitably introduce commission errors (inaccurate indication of presence), while species distribution models such as AquaMaps are expected to introduce fewer commission errors at the expense of more omission errors (inaccurate indications of absence) [12].
-Each type of error bears different implications for conservation goals: commission errors can result in prioritizing areas not relevant to conservation goals, while omission errors may result in protected area networks that fail to include important habitat and range [12,13].
+Each type of error bears different implications for conservation goals: commission errors can result in prioritizing areas not relevant to conservation goals, while omission errors may result in protected area networks that fail to include important habitat and range areas [12,13].

 To understand the implications of differences between the AquaMaps and IUCN datasets, we compare how each data source represents the global spatial and taxonomic distribution of the 24,637 marine species mapped by one or both datasets.
-Most notably, AquaMaps includes range maps for many more species (currently 22,889 species; 92.9% of total), such that most global analyses related to marine biodiversity to date have used AquaMaps (IUCN range map data exist for only 4,027 unique marine species).
+Most notably, AquaMaps include range maps for many more species (currently 22,889 species; 92.9% of total), such that most global analyses related to marine biodiversity to date have used AquaMaps (IUCN range map data exist for only 4,027 unique marine species).
 Yet the small overlap in mapped species between the two datasets means each provides unique value in taxonomic and geographic coverage.

 Although relatively small in number, these overlap species present a unique opportunity to evaluate the two datasets overall.
-As understanding of a given species improves, we expect that range maps, regardless of method, would more closely approach the true distribution in predicting species presence and absence.
-Close alignment between two independent range maps can therefore indicate higher confidence in species presence or absence than a single map.
+While there will never be a “true” distribution map for any species, close alignment between two independent range maps can indicate higher confidence in species presence or absence than a single map.
 For the 2,279 species (9.3% of total) mapped in both datasets, we examine how well the maps align in both spatial distribution and overall area.

 Using this alignment framework, we explore methodological issues that can introduce errors, and suggest methods to improve confidence in species range predictions.
 In particular, we show how explicitly using depth as a constraint on coral ranges in IUCN range data dramatically mitigates a source of commission error, and highlight a side effect of AquaMaps methodology that results in potentially unexpected species range boundaries.